Vladimir-cloudj/InfiniteRunnerGame/README.md

 # InfiniteRunnerGame
-this is a simple game: infinite runner
+this is a simple game: TikTacToe